The character of the total power operation: Multiplicative natural transformations on class functions

 \section{Multiplicative natural transformations on class functions}

-The goal of this section is to construct a collection of operations on class functions
+The goal of this section is to construct a collection of operations on class functions,

-that are multiplicative, non-additive, natural in the finite group $G$, and combine the action of isogenies on $C_0$ with the description of conjugacy classes in wreath products given in Section \ref{sec:grouptheory}.
-In Section \ref{sec:proofgeneral} we will show that the operations constructed in this section are compatible with the total power operation in $E$-theory.
-Now we define the main objects of study and prove some basic results about them.
+that are multiplicative, non-additive, natural in the finite group $G$.
+These operations combine the action of isogenies on $C_0$ with the description of conjugacy classes in wreath products given in \Cref{sec:grouptheory}.
+In \Cref{sec:proofgeneral}, we will show that the operations constructed in this section are compatible with the total power operation in $E$-theory.